Official High School Transcripts:

 Deferred Action for Childhood Arrivals (DACA) and Colorado ASSET

 The University of Colorado Denver encourages and provides access for all qualified students.
 CU Denver accepts and welcomes students under both DACA and ASSET.
-Diversity is one of our guiding principles and core values, and CU Denver is committed to maintaining an inclusive environment.
+Diversity is a guiding principle and core value of the university, and CU Denver is committed to maintaining an inclusive environment.

 Active Military & Veteran Applicants